willidad/wk-charts/tasks.md

 Open
 ----

-Line Ordinal Marker Bug: Line does not interpolate correctly when exit Line Scale Bug: Legend does not display correct list (only from left axis) Is this a bug or a feature ????
+Line Scale Bug: Legend does not display correct list (only from left axis) Is this a bug or a feature ????
 Area Stacked Vertical Brushed silhouette: Tooltip markers are not positioned correctly
 Dup: Tooltip on non-zero stacked area chart positions markers wrong